oceanprotocol/docs/predictoor/pdr-faq.md

 <summary>What happens if your prediction is good or bad?</summary>

-If the prediction is wrong, your staked amount on that prediction is going to be slashed and divided between people who submitted the right predictions.
+If the prediction is wrong, your staked amount on that prediction is going to be slashed and distributed among people who submitted the right predictions.

 </details>